New challenges and new ways to connect

 It wasn’t just PCC and food banks affected.
 PCC suppliers found that a disrupted supply chain left them with excess stock.
 Multiple vendors reached out with innovative ideas for connecting them with community members who had needs, such as donating soaps from Moon Valley Organics to the Chicken Soup Brigade, which works with chronically ill members of the community.

 Of all the actions we took in our immediate response, the collaboration with our friends at Neighborhood Farmers Markets amplified our local impact the most.
-The project started when our friends at the Neighborhood Farmers Markets shared with us that they were facing a quickly growing demand for nutritious products due to supply chain disruptions.
+The project started when they reached out to us because their produce vendors were facing the largest losses due to farmers market closures and asked if PCC could help.
 It seemed there had to be a way to connect food banks needing produce with local farmers who had a surplus of the freshest produce you could find and no way to distribute it.
 Knowing the urgency of the situation, PCC Community Markets and our partners worked together to form a plan in less than a week.

 Samantha Kielty, program manager for the Neighborhood Farmers Markets, noted that the farmers market closures ordered in Seattle in March had a wide impact—affecting farmers, the public at large, and also customers depending on food access programs such as SNAP Market Match and Fresh Bucks, who lost access to much needed basic food programs overnight.